evan-ng/food-ffinder/README.md

 # Food FFinder
 A map application written in C++ using an API to query lower level OpenStreetMap data and the libcurl library to access restaurant data in Google's Places API.

+> Note that the source code is not public since this is a school project.

 ## Features
  * Read data from Open Street Map database
  * Use the libcurl library to access restaurant data from Google's Places API